arnavcool123/Bullying/README.md

 # Silent No More

-This is am AI project that we developed in python and app made in dart.
+This is an AI project that we developed in python and app made in dart.
 Our python backend uses Tensorflow and cv2 to detect bullying.
 This is the code of the app and software.